PHAredes/Blas2Guide/README.md

 Please check the "Tech" folder for detailed information on each technique.

+**Notes:**
+For a technique to be included in this project, it must be replicable by humans on any unaltered copy of the 1.0.5 version for PC, using either an American layout keyboard or an Xinput-type controller.
+Techs which requires specific setups as lower fps or tool assist this may be listed with a disclamer.
+While some techniques might work on other platforms or game versions, they won't be extensively explored within this project.

+## Arsenal of Penitence

+It is a goal to cover an all in-depth analysis of each weapon at Blasphemous II, listing techniques, damage output and level up and upgrades behavior and implyings.

+## Prayers

+It is a goal to provide information about any relevant trick involving prayers, for both Quick Verses and Chants

+### Chants

+Covers general Chants behavior and an in-depth analysis of both Mirabras of the Return to the Port and Jabera to the Poison of Jealousy.
+No other prayer have yet been proved to have an different usage from expected none will be covered (until it changes)

+### Quick Verses

+It is a goal to provide information about verses techniques, divided in two main categories: Hold Verses (for verses you can hold cast button to keep it going) and Throw Verses (for the ones you just press and The Penitent One throw a projectile).
+Also there will be a dedicated file to cover Bleeding Crown

 ## Versions

 While the guide focuses on the Steam version of "Blasphemous 2," it is worth mentioning that the majority of the content and techniques apply equally to the GOG version of the game.
 Players on both platforms can benefit from the strategies and information provided here.

 Please note that while many techniques may also work on console versions, the primary focus of this project is on the PC versions.
 We do not commit to exploring or extensively testing console versions.
 Users are encouraged to experiment and adapt the documented techniques to their respective platforms, but do so at their own discretion and risk.

+Also, some techniques may behavior differently depends on fps (mainly 60/30 variations), and a few are only possible at 30 or less frames per second.
+When relevant it will be pointed out at the technique description.
+Notice 30fps only techniques can only be used at specific categories for speedrunning purposes.

 ## Additional Resources